zowe/docs-site/docs/getting-started/overview.md

 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.

 Zowe consists of the following main components.
+For details of each component, see the corresponding section.

 - [**Zowe Application Framework**](#zowe-application-framework): Contains a Web user interface (UI) that provides a full screen interactive experience.
 The Web UI includes many interactions that exist in 3270 terminals and web interfaces such as IBM z/OSMF.